techthoughts2/Catesta/docs/Catesta.md

 TODO: tbd

 ### [New-VaultProject](New-VaultProject.md)
-Scaffolds a PowerShell SecretManagement vault module project for use with desired CICD platform for easy cross platform PowerShell development.
+Scaffolds a PowerShell SecretManagement vault project for use with desired CICD platform for easy cross platform PowerShell development.